acl-org/acl-2025/_pages/calls/student_research_workshop.md

 The SRW offers students the opportunity to receive feedback prior to submitting their work for review.
 The goal of the pre-submission mentorship program is to improve the quality of writing and presentation of the student's work, not to critique the work itself.
 Participation is optional but encouraged.
 The pre-submission mentorship is not anonymous.

-Students wishing to participate in the pre-submission mentorship must submit their paper draft by March 27, 2025.
+Students wishing to participate in the pre-submission mentorship must submit their paper draft by filling this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSecnxBYtvjJnZ2NdvAxB84q6RRBK97pbUXsaj14AdOC71ZLTA/viewform?pli=1) by March 27, 2025.

 Note that even though the mentoring is not done anonymously, the paper needs to be anonymized.
 We will check for the formality of the paper including formatting before we match it with mentors.